 The Bioenergy Producers Association was founded in 2004 to advance the development and commercialization of sustainable, environmentally preferable industries that produce alternative energy from agricultural, forestry, and urban sources of biomass and plastic wastes.

-For more than a decade, California’s legislative and administrative policies have discouraged the introduction of municipal solid waste (MSW) conversion technology projects in the state—technologies that could enable the production of biofuels, chemicals, upgraded pipeline natural gas and other biobased products.
+For more than a decade, California’s legislative and administrative policies have discouraged the application of non-combustion thermal technologies, i.e. pyrolysis and gasification, in the production of biofuels, chemicals, renewable natural gas and other biobased products from municipal solid waste (MSW) feedstocks.

 During this time, the Association has led four legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have driven investors and conversion technology providers away from doing business in California.
 All of these legislative proposals would have preserved the integrity of existing recycling programs while expanding the integrated waste management toolbox to include clean technologies capable of converting landfill-bound materials to beneficial use.

-Click Here to read a June 2019 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues inhibiting the production of solid waste-derived bioproducts in the state.
+Click Here to read a January 2020 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues preventing the production of solid waste-derived biofuels, chemicals and other bioproducts in the state.

 Since 2010, California’s traditional recycling rate has declined from 47% to 42% and in 2017, California landfilled or exported for landfill 37.8 million tons.
 Add to that 6.6 million tons of “disposal-related” materials, and you reach a total of 44.4 million tons disposed.
 With California’s population at 39.5 million residents, this results in a per resident disposal rate of 6.2 pounds/resident/day.